martinraynov/gauth/README.md

         Google:a2b3c4d5e6f7g8h9
         Github:234567qrstuvwxyz

-- Run `gauth`.
+- Run `gauth` app for your environment.
 The progress bar indicates how far the next change is.

         $ gauth
                    prev   curr   next